mikaelkraft/Flutter-Compiler/README.md

 ## 🛠️ First-Run Setup

 On first launch, the plugin will:

-1. Show a welcome dialog (can be toggled in settings)
+1. Show a welcome dialog
 2. Install Flutter SDK in Termux (~1.5GB)
 3. Configure environment paths
 4. Verify with `flutter doctor`